 Late Pick Up Policy

-When parents/guardians/group home staff are late picking up a participant, drivers will wait a maximum of ten minutes from scheduled time.
+When parents/guardians/group home staff are late picking up a participant, drivers will wait a maximum of ten minutes from the scheduled time.
 After the ten-minute wait period, the driver will continue on the route to the next location.
 Participants/families who do not arrive on time may be asked to meet at an alternate location.
 After ten minutes, a fee may be applied.

 Pick Up & Drop Off Safety